SunnyKimmy0621/Kimmy_MidtermLab/README.md

 # Kimmy_MidtermLab

 ## 🧩 Project Description
-This project is a Django web application designed to manage JYP Entertainment's Department, Jobs, Organizations, and Employee's memberships efficiently.
+U Can Do It! is a Django web application designed to manage a Customer/Client's Tasks and To-Do Lists efficiently.
 It allows admin users to view and manage work and organizational data through Django’s admin panel.

 ## 🚀 Features
-- Department, Job, and Organization Management
+- Task Management
-- Employee and Organization Membership Tracking
 - Admin Interface with Search and Filters
 - Fake Data Generation using Faker Library